joankovacs/onTime-back-end/README.md

 - Add a "complete by" time to see when to start each task in the routine
 - "Play" a routine to step through each task with the time visualizer tool
   - See how much time is left on each task
-  - Receive an alert to change tasks at the correct time
   - Task time represented in both analog and digital form
 - If a task is completed early, "save" time and skip to the next task
 - Clean, uncluttered UI maximizes ease of use for all ages

 ## Tech Stack

 onTime's back-end is written in Python, utilizing Flask and a PostgreSQL database.
+The front-end is built with React.